AtomicThreadder/AtomicThreadder/README.md

 Throwing an entire codebase or raw chat history into an LLM context window is inefficient and degrades the model's reasoning capabilities.
 AntiCurser treats the AI's context window like a TSMC semiconductor cleanroom—a zero-contamination environment where only hyper-curated, ultra-pure data is allowed inside.

-* **TSMC Cleanroom Filtering:** Before a prompt is compiled, it is scrubbed of all conversational filler, deprecated code, and irrelevant modules.
+* **Prompt Cleanroom Filtering:** Before a prompt is compiled, it is scrubbed of all conversational filler, deprecated code, and irrelevant modules.
 The AI receives a pristine, noise-free blueprint.
 * **"Token Sipping":** By extracting exact structural nodes and injecting only curated historical Nuggets, the environment "sips" tokens instead of chugging them.
 This maximizes the LLM's signal-to-noise ratio, ensuring the AI operates at peak cognitive efficiency without context dilution or bloated API costs.

 ## 3. Deep Structural Introspection

 Standard text searches are blind to intent.
-AntiCurser features high-precision Abstract Syntax Tree (AST) analyzers that read the codebase exactly how a compiler does, categorizing every variable, function, and token by its actual structural purpose.
+Atomic Threadder features high-precision Abstract Syntax Tree (AST) analyzers that read the codebase exactly how a compiler does, categorizing every variable, function, and token by its actual structural purpose.

 * **Surgical Bug Hunting:** The introspection engine generates highly detailed matrix reports that map out exact line coordinates and token types.
 When tracking down where a payload mutates, the engineer gets a categorized map, stripping the guesswork out of debugging.
 * **Laser-Focused Injections:** Before an AI generates code, the introspection tools map the workspace topology and extract a read-only blueprint of the exact modules involved.
 Feeding this structural reality into the cleanroom prompt acts as an anti-hallucination mechanism.